Danderson123/amira_paper/simulation_evaluation/README.md

 # Generating results

-The final plots can be generated with this command:
+The final plots can be generated with this command after running the simulations for all read lengths:
 ```{bash}
 python3 scripts/make_sim_results.py
 ```